shahcompbio/igver/README.md

 Conveniently take IGV snapshots in multiple bam files over mutliple regions

 # Prerequisites
+The standard say of running `shoot_igv.py` is through singularity.
+But if you have `xvfb-run` installed you can use it as is.
 You need to have a `$HOME/igv` directory with `genomes/hg19.genome` for hg19 or some other genome of your choosing inside it.

 # Usage